damiencmb/final-project/README.md

 ### Scraping

-I then scraped the different symptoms of heart attack and cardiovascular disease.
+Next, I scraped the different symptoms of heart attack and cardiovascular disease.

 ### Modeling